Agostino Straulino: Biography

 Straulino was born in Lussinpiccolo (Mali Lošinj), on the island of Lussino (Lošinj) (at that time part of Austria-Hungary, but now part of Croatia).

 Straulino gained his first sailing experiences as a child on the Kvarner Gulf of the northern Adriatic Sea.
-He later attended the Naval Academy at Livorno and embarked on a career in the Italian navy.
+He later attended the Naval Academy at Livorno and embarked on a career in the Italian Navy.
 At the 1936 Summer Olympics he was a reserve sailor.
 During World War II Straulino served in the Italian Decima Flottiglia MAS during its operations in Gibraltar.
 After the war he became the commanding officer of the Italian training vessel Amerigo Vespucci for some time and eventually rose to the rank of rear admiral.
 He first competed at the 1948 Summer Olympics and finished fifth in the Star class.

 Between 1949 and 1956 Straulino won eight consecutive European championships in the starboat class.
 In 1952 and 1953 he was also world champion in this class.
 The climax of his career as a sportsman was his gold medal at the 1952 Summer Olympics in Helsinki.
 Four years later he won the silver medal at the 1956 Summer Olympics in Melbourne.
-After his partner Nicolò Rode (also from Lussino/Lošinj) quit, Straulino continued to compete at Olympic games with his new partner Carlo Rolandi in the starboat class (1960 Summer Olympics, Rome, fourth place) and the 5.5m-class (1964 Summer Olympics, Tokyo, fourth place).
+After his partner Nicolò Rode (also from Lussino/Lošinj) quit, Straulino continued to compete at Olympic games with his new partner Carlo Rolandi in the Star boat class (1960 Summer Olympics, Rome, fourth place) and the 5.5m-class (1964 Summer Olympics, Tokyo, fourth place).
 A year later he won the world championship in the 5.5m-class.